 Many people have little credit history if they have not taken on any borrowing before or could have a bad credit rating that impedes their ability to apply for mortgage products at more competitive rates.

-Bad credit mortgages can be appropriate if you have severe credit issues, which a mainstream lender will not consider, but interest rates are often high, and the fees are costly.
+Bad credit mortgages can be appropriate if you have severe credit issues, which a mainstream lender will not consider, but interest rates are often higher, and the fees can be costly.

 JBSP mortgages are an alternative because the supporting borrower’s credit record and income are considered during the assessment process.